taw00/dashcore-rpm/documentation/howto.prep-system-for-masternode.md

 * And more: <https://itnotesandscribblings.blogspot.com/2014/08/firewalld-adding-services-and-direct.html>
 * Interesting discussion on fighting DOS attacks on http: <https://www.certdepot.net/rhel7-mitigate-http-attacks/>
 * Do some web searching for more about firewalld

+## Further secure the operating system

+Review [Configure FirewallD and Fail2Ban on a Dash Masternode](https://github.com/taw00/dashcore-rpm/blob/master/documentation/howto.secure-your-dashcore-node.md).
+From experience, I can tell you that your node will be under regular attack.
+Make it more difficult for people.

 &nbsp;